rukavishnikovmihail00/testGit/README.md

 _______________________________________________________________________________________________________________________

 There are 3 functions of the Delivery tool:
-- __pack (bold)__   - downloads all the files, copies the images specified in your configuration file and makes an arhive
+- __pack__   - downloads all the files, copies the images specified in your configuration file and makes an arhive
-- __upload (bold)__ - extracts the archive made in 'pack' function and uploads all the files and images to the Artifactory storage
+- __upload__ - extracts the archive made in 'pack' function and uploads all the files and images to the Artifactory storage
-- __show (bold)__   - shows you an information about size used in your Generic and Docker repositories
+- __show__   - shows you an information about size used in your Generic and Docker repositories
 _______________________________________________________________________________________________________________________

 ## Requirements